{/*

 2. Reuse Your Content & Seek Feedback

-There’s no better way to get faster feedback than to have your salespeople give the article straight to prospects and get their feedback on them.
+There’s no better way to get faster feedback than having your salespeople give the article straight to prospects and get their feedback on it.

 3. Update Your Content

 As you continue to learn what your prospects need throughout the sales process, you’ll find that older blog posts may need to be updated with new information you learn.
-Not only will this help new life into them, but Google loves updated content and will rank it much more favorably.
+This will help new life into them, and Google loves updated content and will rank it much more favorably.

 Here are a few ways to update your posts: